billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Networking – Sketch a design for the UI – ToDO \
+Networking – Create Placeholder Cards – ToDo \
-30 min \
+50 min \
-I created the task, added a description, and the acceptance criteria.
+I created one placeholder card in the middle of the main page.
+This will be the general card template for all cards made by the program.
+The font style and information on the card are currently hardcoded.
+This will be changed later.

 Signed by \
-_Bill Liu \
+_Bill Liu \_
-Zhixian Li \
-Jiahao Wang_